Infant and Convertible Car Seats

 Can my car seat be in the reclined position when it’s installed forward facing?

 Check the instructions that came with your convertible, forward-facing, or booster car seat.
 Every seat is different.
-You can find instructions for your specific seat here.

 What is the proper recline angle for my rear-facing child?